 - Basic 4 has 4.5 mg

 Given that many people eat more than the standard ½-1 cup serving size, there is little doubt that some of you are consuming very large amounts of iron from cereal.
-Couple large serving sizes of iron fortified cereal with a glass of orange juice, and the iron absorption triples from the vitamin C in that orange juice!
+Couple large serving sizes of iron fortified cereal with a glass of orange juice, and the iron absorption triples.
+The vitamin C from the orange juice keeps the iron in a readily absorbed form as the iron travels through the small intestine during digestion.
+The orange juice with vitamin C should clearly be avoided as a breakfast beverage with cereal if iron overload is a concern.
+Best tactics for those needing less iron are to read labels, watch your portions, and avoid fruit juice with vitamin C. Then, enjoy your cereal!

 Should you change your cereal choice based on your iron requirements?
 I hope this gave you something to think about.